Grrr1337/Csharp-Projects/Snake Game/README.md

 - You can easily customize the game settings such as the size of the game board, speed, and appearance by modifying variables in the code.

-## Author

-[Your Name]

-Feel free to modify this README file to add any specific details about your Snake Game implementation or instructions for players.

 ## Dependencies

 - .NET Framework v4.8